Published:

 Provider | Monthly costs | Debit fee | Credit fee | TWINT | Platform |

-* Stripe fees apply to in-person payments in Switzerland (domestic).
-All information without guarantee, as of 2026.
+* Stripe fees apply to in-person payments in Switzerland (Domestic).
+All information subject to change, as of 2026.

-A calculation example illustrates the cost structure: a food truck processes CHF 800 in card payments on a market day, spread across 50 transactions with an average amount of CHF 16.
-With a provider charging 1.65% + CHF 0.15 per transaction (such as Payrexx), this results in total costs of around CHF 20.70 for the day.
-With SumUp at 1.5% (debit), it would be CHF 12 – however without TWINT acceptance, which is a relevant revenue factor in Switzerland.
+A calculation example illustrates the cost structure: A food truck turns over EUR 800 via card payment on a market day, spread over 50 transactions with an average amount of EUR 16.
+With a provider offering 1.65 % + EUR 0.15 per transaction (such as Payrexx), this results in total costs of around EUR 20.70 for the day.
+With SumUp charging 1.5 % (debit), it would be EUR 12 – but without TWINT acceptance, which is a relevant revenue factor in Switzerland.

-For Swiss SMEs that want to accept cards as well as TWINT and PostFinance directly via smartphone, Payrexx Tap to Pay is one of the few solutions that combines all relevant Swiss payment methods in one app.
-Registration is possible via the free plan, and verification is completed on the same day if all documents are submitted.
-In addition, Payrexx Tap to Pay can be used on multiple devices with a single account – practical if you work with two cash registers at the market stall (first device free, each additional one CHF 4/month).
+For Swiss SMEs looking to accept TWINT and PostFinance directly via smartphone in addition to cards, Payrexx Tap to Pay is one of the few solutions that combines all relevant Swiss payment methods in a single app.
+Registration is possible via the complimentary Free plan, and verification takes place on the same day if documentation is complete.
+Furthermore, Payrexx Tap to Pay can be used on multiple devices with a single account – practical if you operate with two cash registers at your market stall (first device free of charge, each additional one EUR 4/month).

-8. Checklist: set up Tap to Pay for your food truck or market stall
+8. Checklist: Setting up Tap to Pay for your food truck or market stall

 Check whether your smartphone supports NFC (iPhone XS or newer, or Android with NFC and at least Android 11).